csek06/appdynamics-server-all-in-one/README.md

     * eum.es.host - http://localhost
 3. While still in the admin.jsp find the 'appdynamics.es.eum.key' field and copy the value to your clipboard should be something like 'ef9c9029-b9e6-422b-996d-50c0996c509b'
 4. Stop and Start the controller (both with DB) - you can do this from the Enterprise Console located at http://SERVERIP:9191/
+5. Navigate to /config/appdynamics/EUM/eum-processor/bin/eum.properties change the below settings
+    * onprem.dbUser=root
+    * onprem.dbPassword=appd
+    * onprem.useEncryptedCredentials=false
-5. Navigate to /config/appdynamics/EUM/eum-processor/bin/eum.properties change the analytics.accountAccessKey to the key you copied in step 3 and save/exit.
+    * analytics.accountAccessKey to the key you copied in step 3 and save/exit.
 6. Start EUM Server -
     * cd /config/appdynamics/EUM/eum-processor/
     * ./bin/eum.sh start